 - Create, deliver and report on knowledge assessments and surveys

-- You can manage global audiences by segregation and then associating compliance rules and content available specifically to that group
+- You can manage global audiences by segregating groups, and then associating compliance rules and content available specifically with each group

 - Dutch, German, Portuguese, Simplified Chinese, Traditional Chinese, French, Spanish, Korean and Japanese language localizations plus custom languages